14663/KillabytezHacks/README.md

 /* Customize middle section of your website */ const MIDDLE_SECTION = {
-  TITLE: "What is Limbo hacks?",
+  TITLE: "What is Killabytez Hacks?",
   LONG_DESCRIPTION:
-    "Hack Limbo is 24 hour long running hackathon will be held on November 20th & 21th ........",
+    "Killabytez Hack is 24 hour long running hackathon will be held on November 20th & 21th ........",
   // keep LOGO_EFFECT to false
   LOGO_EFFECT: false,
   // Your hackathon logo src